RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 5.3 Risks

-Identify the ten most important project risks to achieving project goals: their type, likelihood, impact, and mitigation strategies (3 pages).

-If the project will involve any work outside the ECS laboratories, i.e. off-campus activities, these should be included in the following section.

-* Risk: outlining the risk generally.
-* Risk Type: what class does the risk fall into.
-* Likelihood: on a scale of 1-10, how likely is it that it will occur.
-* Impact: on a scale of 1-10, how much damage would this cause people, product, or development.
-*Mitigation Strategies: what actions will the team take to try reduce the severity and chance of these risks occuring.
+This table identifies the most important risks to achieving project goals.
+The majority of these risks comes down to product testing.
+The likelihood and impact for each of these risks have been rated on a value from 1-10.
+Based on how likely is it that it will occur and how much damage this would cause people, product, or development.

 | **Risk** | **Risk Type** | **Likelihood** | **Impact** | **Mitigation Strategies** |
 | ------ | ------ | ------ | ------ | ------ |